 The first thing to note is that the ranking includes 74 countries only.
 Comprehensive data could not be found for every country in the world and the ranking is therefore restricted to only those countries that can be fairly compared.

-- Find remote jobs at companies genuinely committed to remote working
+- Avoid the commute: find remote jobs at companies committed to remote working

 Bloomberg’s study uses seven equally weighted variables: homicide rates, GDP per capita (adjusted for purchasing-power parity), income inequality, corruption perception, unemployment, urban air pollution and life expectancy.